-Currently, PEN offers three assessment options:
+Currently, PEN offers four assessment options:

 Performance Excellence Award

-A comprehensive diagnostic and learning experience.
+A comprehensive diagnostic learning experience.

 A prescriptive, consultative short-cut process

-The Self Assessment
+Self Assessment & First Step

 Why Consider an Assessment?